seveibar/skills-and-patterns/cloud9/README.md

 ## Anti-pattern: IDE-specific Peer Programming

-There are many collaborative extensions for atom, VS Code, vim, ssh, etc. These take too long to set up and are prone to local installation issues.
+There are many collaborative extensions for atom, VS Code, vim, ssh, etc. These take too long to set up properly across a whole team, remove individual IDE preference and are prone to local installation issues.
 They also don't provide virtual machines.